justincrosbie/passkeyme-docs/docs/hosted-auth/implementation.md

 id: implementation
 title: Implementation Guide
 sidebar_label: Implementation
-description: Step-by-step guide to implementing PasskeyMe hosted authentication pages in your application
+description: Step-by-step guide to implementing Passkeyme hosted authentication pages in your application
 keywords: [passkeyme, hosted auth, implementation, integration, redirect, callback, code examples]
 ---

 # 🚀 **Implementation Guide**

-This guide shows you how to integrate PasskeyMe's Hosted Authentication Pages into your application.
+This guide shows you how to integrate Passkeyme's Hosted Authentication Pages into your application.
 The implementation involves two main steps: redirecting users to the hosted auth pages and handling the authentication callback.

 :::tip Framework Agnostic
 These examples work with any web framework - React, Angular, Vue.js, Svelte, vanilla JavaScript, and more.
 Just adapt the code patterns to your framework's conventions.